ireneorichie/docs/serving/accessing-logs.md

 # Accessing log files

-Depending on the monitoring plugin, you can view and visualize your log files using either Elasticsearch and Kibana, or Stackdriver Logging.
+Depending on the installed monitoring plugin, you can view and visualize your log files using Elasticsearch and Kibana, or Stackdriver Logging.

 ## Table of contents